‘Love locks’ on Tumski Bridge will once again be removed in order to carry out renovation work.

 According to Gazeta Wroclawska, The first padlock was placed on Tumski bridge in 2009.
 Since then thousands more have been clung to the bridge, making the crossover a tourist attraction in the process.

-Last week over a thousand of those padlocks were nonetheless removed.
-The maintenance work, which cost 6,200zl, was carried out in order to remove any padlocks that could dangerously fall onto a pedestrian's head due to being hung up at a height.
+In 2016 over a thousand of those padlocks were nonetheless removed.
+The maintenance work, which cost 6,200zl, was carried out in order to remove any padlocks that could dangerously fall onto a pedestrian’s head due to being hung up at a height.